 The Graduate School of Ministry provides candidates the opportunity for self-reflection through the compilation of documents in an electronic Portfolio.
 Documents in the Portfolio may include Signature Assignments, Resume, and Philosophy of Ministry among others.

 Throughout the program, the candidate will collect designated documents and upload them to the Portfolio within Blackboard.
 The Portfolio will be used to assess development as the candidate proceeds through their designated ministry program.
 It is the candidate’s responsibility to meet with their GSOM Program Director to discuss the Portfolio required documents prior to graduation.

 New Testament Survey

-MA IN CHRISTIAN MINISTRY REQUIRED CURRICULUM - 30 hours (excluding prerequisites)
+MA IN CHRISTIAN MINISTRY REQUIRED CURRICULUM - 30 hours (excluding requisites)

-MA IN COMMUNICATION REQUIRED CURRICULUM - 30 hours (excluding prerequisites)
+MA IN COMMUNICATION REQUIRED CURRICULUM - 30 hours (excluding requisites)